-3. This view holds that the resurrection of the two witnesses is a picture of the rapture of the church and that it occurs in the middle of the tribulation.
+3. Those who hold to this view see the resurrection of the two witnesses in Revelation chapter eleven as a picture of the rapture of the church and they claim it occurs in the middle of the tribulation.

 But after the three and a half days a breath of life from God entered them, and they stood up on their feet, and great fear fell on those who saw them.
 Then they heard a loud voice from heaven saying to them, "Come up here!"
 And they went up to heaven in a cloud, and their enemies watched them.
 And at that hour there was a great earthquake, and a tenth of the city fell.
 Seven thousand people were killed in the earthquake, and the rest were terrified and gave glory to the God of heaven.
 The second woe has passed; behold, the third woe is soon to come.
 Then the seventh angel blew his trumpet, ...
-(Revelation 11:11-15a) [ESV]
+(Revelation 11:11-15a)

-The tribulation is the 70th week of Daniel.
+Note: The tribulation is the 70th week of Daniel.
 As such it is a time that God is once again dealing with the Jews, not Christians.
 In fact, after chapter three, the church is not mentioned at all.
 The two witnesses in Revelation chapter 11 appear to be two Jews, not two Christians.
 Also note that the resurrection of the two witnesses happens before the sounding of the 7th trumpet judgment.